-The French Revolution hits the streets: The Bastille and the great fear of an impending military coup began to circulate.
+The French Revolution hits the streets: The Bastille and the great fear

+On June 12, as the National Assembly continued to meet at Versailles, fear and violence raged the capital.
+Though enthusiastic about the recent breakdown of royal power, Parisians panicked as rumours of an impending military coup began to circulate.
 A popular insurgency escalated on July 14th when rioters stormed the Bastille fortress in an attempt to secure gunpowder and weapons.
 Many consider this event, now commemorated in France as a national holiday, as the start of the French Revolution.